reduxjs/reselect/README.md

   c: 3
 })

- // set, merge and others only return a new obj when update changes collection let newMap = myMap.set('a', 1) assert.equal(myMap, newMap) newMap = myMap.merge({ 'a': 1 })
+// set, merge and others only return a new obj when update changes collection let newMap = myMap.set('a', 1) assert.equal(myMap, newMap) newMap = myMap.merge({ a: 1 })
 assert.equal(myMap, newMap)
 // map, reduce, filter and others always return a new obj newMap = myMap.map(a => a * 1)